-Waynesburg University requires all students to live on campus for the duration of their time as a student at the University unless they are commuting from their parents' permanent home address.
+Waynesburg University requires all students to live on campus for the duration of their time as a student at the University unless they are commuting from their parents' permanent home address or have been approved to live off campus under the Covid-19 Addendum.
 "Permanent Home Address" means residency at an address for a period not less than 2 years prior to enrollment in the University.
-This home address must be within 60 miles from campus, except in instances where students are participating in remote education programs from their parents' home.
+This home address must be within 60 miles from campus (70 miles from campus under the Covid-19 Addendum), except in instances where students are participating in remote education programs from their parents' home.
 Students who are enrolled for fewer than twelve hours must receive permission to live in a residence hall.
 Students will not be permitted to remain in a University residence hall if they have stopped attending classes.